WISE-PaaS/example-py-iothub-sso/source/README.md

-# WISE-PaaS DCCS with python
+# WISE-PaaS IoT-hub SSO with python

 This tutorial we want to tell you how to build a application in WISE-PaaS include the SSO and DCCS to bind a services instance